AmpersandJS/ampersand-model/README.md

 // backbone:
 user.get('firstName');

-// human
+// ampersand
 user.firstName;
 ```

 ## Tests

 An extensive suite of tests can be run by opening `test/index.html` in a browser.
-In order to ensure compatibility with backbone to the extent possible I started with all the tests from Backbone 1.0.0 and modified them to use HumanModel.
+In order to ensure compatibility with backbone to the extent possible we started with all the tests from Backbone 1.0.0 and modified them to use ampersand-model.

 ## Caveats

-- Since backbone does an `instanceof` check when adding initted models to a collection, HumanModel monkey patches the `_prepareModel` collection method to check against HumanModel instead.
+- Since backbone does an `instanceof` check when adding initted models to a collection, ampersand-model monkey patches the `_prepareModel` collection method to check against ampersand-model instead.
 - Still needs better docs.
 Probably a full docs site.

-## The Registry

-HumanModel also inits a global registry for storing all initted models.
-It's designed to be used for looking up models based on their type, id and optional namespace.

-It's purpose is finding/updating models when we get updates pushed to us from the server.
-This is very important for buildling realtime apps.

-TODO: needs more docs on the registry.

-## Module: HumanModel
+## Module: ampersand-model

-The module exports the following functions and properties.
+The module exports just one item, the ampersand-model constructor.
+It's has a method called `extend` that works as follows:

 ### .define(modelDefinition)